shankyty/booknotes/system-design/system-design-interview/chapter06/README.md

 The more virtual nodes we have, the more evenly distributed the requests will be.

+>[!NOTE]
-An experiment showed that between 100-200 virtual nodes leads to a standard deviation between 5-10%.
+> An experiment showed that between 100-200 virtual nodes leads to a standard deviation between 5-10%.

 # Wrap up
 Benefits of consistent hashing: